 These are just a few reasons many call Dutton Plumbing to handle their leak detection and repair in Simi Valley, Santa Clarita, Los Angeles, and the surrounding areas.
 Using the most modern plumbing equipment, our expert plumbers seek out and repair slab leaks, water leaks in hidden areas, and gas leaks Furthermore, we can offer advice to prevent such leaks in the future.

 Think you might have a leak?
-Call to schedule your detection or repair service with our team today!
+Contact us today to schedule your detection or repair service with our team today!

 You may think a leak is not that big of a deal, but it can quickly become one of the worst plumbing problems in your house.
 A single leak, without the knowledge of the homeowner, can develop into an expensive leak detection repair job.

-- Also, if you begin to notice signs of wood rot, wet patches, or mold growth, a leak may be the cause.
+- Look for signs of wood rot, wet patches, or mold growth.
+If you notice any of these signs, a leak may be the cause.